 CAR ACCIDENT CAUSED BY TEENAGER – MN INJURY ATTORNEYS

 We just came across a recent AP story that reported on a terrible car accident in another state caused by the risky behavior of teenagers.
 “There were lies told to parents, a car with five seats carrying eight teens, and an unlicensed driver.
 The car was speeding.
 No seat belts were used.”
 Six teenagers were killed.
 Unfortunately, car crashes with multiple teen deaths are not uncommon.
-In three other states last recently: Five teens died in a crash Tuesday; three died in crash last week, and four died in yet another crash last month.
+The MN Department of Public Safety notes that car crashes are the second leading cause of death among teenagers.
 Our lawyers handle several teenager car accidents in Minnesota every year.

 One parent in the AP story was quoted as saying “This could happen to you.
 It’s horrible.
 These kids are not coming home.
 I don’t want you to be that person.
 Sometimes it just takes one bad decision to end in tragedy.”